Record

 'West Indies Mission' [Caribbean] papers: all (W)

 Where a microfilm or digital copy is available, further details are given in the Sub-Sub-Sub Fonds level entries of the online catalogue (see, for example, CMS/B/OMS/A1).
-The typescript handlists to the overseas mission series held in the Cadbury Research Library Reading Room are annotated in pencil to show which records have been microfilmed and in which drawer to find the microfilm in the Cadbury Research Library Reading Room.
+The typescript handlists to the overseas mission series held in the Cadbury Research Library Reading Room are annotated in pencil to show which records have been microfilmed and in which drawer to find the microfilm in the Cadbury Research Library Reading Room; as all microfilmed material has been digitised, researchers prefrring to search using the handlists can use the pencil mark-up to identify which records are available online.

-Work is underway to add URL links for Adam Matthew Digital products to the online catalogue.
+Work is underway to add URL links for AM products to the online catalogue.

 Related MaterialThere are relevant papers held in other parts of the CMS Archive.
 Researchers working on a particular CMS mission will normally need to consult more than the archives of the departments of the Overseas Division.
 All of the departments at CMS headquarters worked together dealing with the various aspects of mission work so records held in other parts of the CMS Archive will also be relevant.
 Only a few outstanding record series are mentioned here; further guidance on looking for records about the CMS missions is given in the Guide to the CMS Archive which is attached as a PDF document to the Fonds level entry in the online catalogue to the CMS Archive.